1966 Hong Kong riots: Escalation

 The next day the government announced that the curfew would start earlier, at 7 pm, and warned that any rioters risked being shot.
 But that night rioters still gathered on Nathan Road near Mong Kok.
 Again, vehicles were set on fire and shops looted.
 Hundreds of people attempted, unsuccessfully, to set fire to the Yau Ma Tei and Mong Kok Police stations.

-During the course of the evening, 280 rounds of teargas and 218 baton rounds were used.
+During the course of the evening, 280 rounds of teargas and 218 baton rounds were used by security forces.
 One protester was killed, four injured, and 215 arrests were made.